SAP-samples/btp-cf-multitenant-extension/db/README.md

-# Database Microservice
+# Understand the Database Microservice
 The database microservice is responsible for creating database tables for each of the newly onboarded subscribers.
-This project uses the package [`@sap/hdi-dynamic-deploy`](https://www.npmjs.com/package/@sap/hdi-dynamic-deploy) to deploy the database articats to the HDI container.
+This project uses the [`@sap/hdi-dynamic-deploy`](https://www.npmjs.com/package/@sap/hdi-dynamic-deploy) package to deploy the database artifacts to the HDI container.

-## How it works
+## How Does It Work?
-The datbase module is deployed as a microservice.
-It seems HDI container credentials as a payload and based on the credentials it establishes a connection to the database, deploys the database artifacts and creates the tables.
+The database module is deployed as a microservice.
+It uses HDI container credentials as a payload and based on the credentials, it establishes a connection to the database, deploys the database artifacts and creates the tables.

-## Database tables used
+## Database Tables That Are Used
 This database module creates the following tables:
 - Mentor
 - Franchise
 - Comfiguration

 ### Mentor
-The mentor table is used to store the details of the mentors.
+The Mentor table is used to store the details of the mentors.
 The following fields are part of this table:
 - MENTORID
 - NAME